 This homemade OREO cheesecake recipe is an absolute masterpiece.
 Take your favorite oreo flavor (chocolate, peanut butter, salted caramel) and whip up this fantastic oreo cheesecake perfect for birthdays, events, and more.

 Cheesecake is in my top 5 favorite desserts.
 It's rich and sweet and creamy and crunchy — it covers all the bases.
 Make this dessert to impress — it will not let you down.
+Also, you can't miss my ultimate soft and fluffy cinnamon rolls recipe.

 ⭐ Oreo Chocolate Cheesecake